ga-dc/js1/05-04-CRUD/readme.md

 ---

 <a name = "opening"></a>
-## Introduction to CRUD and Firebase (10 min)
+## Introduction to CRUD and Parse (10 min)

 In terms of an app's functionality, in general, most app's share the purpose of being able to show, create, update and delete data.
 For example, with Instagram a user is allowed to create and show data by uploading pictures with captions and share them with all their followers to see.
 Further, if the user wanted to go back and update the data, say they wanted to change the caption, they could do so by editing the caption or they could even delete all the data by removing the entire post.
 Similarly, with Tumblr, users can create posts they wish to share which they can edit later or even delete entirely.
 Being made aware of this pattern in apps can you name two or more apps and how they go about performing this functionality?

 This common app functionality dealing with data is known as CRUD (Create, Read, Update and Delete).
-For today's lesson we will not only become familiar with this concept, but learn how to implement it with the help of a back-end service known as Firebase as we build out our very own CRUD application.
+For today's lesson we will not only become familiar with this concept, but learn how to implement it with the help of a back-end service known as Parse as we build out our very own CRUD application.

 ---